 We stayed in the most amazing campground just right outside the park.
 Voraparc Camping is at the mountain’s foothills and is surrounded by nature, including impressive waterfalls.
-We had our campervan with us, so we booked a sport for our van with plenty of room to spare to hang our hammock.
+We had our campervan with us, so we booked a spot for our van with plenty of room to spare to hang our hammock.

 They have glamping pods and even actual cabins if you don’t have a tent or campervan.
 There is a pool, a common seating area with a cafe, a little mini grocer, ping pong tables, sitting areas in the forest, picnic spots, and more.
 This is the whole package.

-If camping is not your thing, you’ll want to stay in Espot, which has modern hotels like Els Encantats or rustic options like Hotel Roya.
+If camping is not your thing, you’ll want to stay in Espot, which has modern hotels like Els Encantats, or rustic options like Hotel Roya.

 There are other hotels near the western entrance Boí, but we did not pass through there.

-If you want to stay in the park on a hike in, hike out the situation.
+If you want to stay in the park on a hike in, hike out situation.
 You can book spots at any of the Refugi mountain huts.
-We often book this type of accommodation when we travel through European national parks and would have done it, if we didn’t have our campervan.
+We often book this type of accommodation when we travel through European national parks and would have done it if we didn’t have our campervan.
 The couple we met hiking were staying at Amitges, which looks amazing!